Pierre Thouvenot: Battle of Bayonne

 After the Battle of Vitoria, General Thouvenot joined Marshal Soult's army in the Pyrenees where he held various commands before being appointed General of division on 25 November 1813.
 In February the following year, Thouvenot was made governor of the city of Bayonne.

 On 27 February 1814, having crossed the River Adour, Wellington's army began to lay siege to the city of Bayonne.
 During the fight for the suburb of St Etienne, which the British required to complete their investment, Thouvenot was wounded by a bullet to the thigh.
 The British and their allies were slow to start their preparations and had thus failed to force the city to surrender when, on 13 April 1814, news of Napoleon's abdication reached the British lines.
 Despite having received the news unofficially on 12 April and although it was widely known that a new French government would sue for peace; Thouvenot ordered a sortie which proved to be the last major action of the Peninsular War.
 On the morning of 14 April, Thouvenot attacked the British siege lines with 6,000 men.
 The French sortie was defeated but with heavy losses on both sides.
-The Allies lost 838 men, including Major General Andrew Hay who was killed defending the church of St Etiene and Sir John Hope, who was wounded and captured while charging into a melee on his horse.
+The Allies suffered 838 casualties, including Major-general Andrew Hay who was killed defending the church of St Etiene and Sir John Hope, who was wounded and captured while charging into a melee on his horse.
 French casualties totaled 905 men, including 111 killed, 778 wounded and 16 missing.
 The siege of Bayonne continued obstinately until 27 April when written orders from Marshal Soult finally compelled Thouvenot to hand the fortress over to the British.

 Thouvenot's actions were condemned by both sides as a needless waste of lives.
 Particularly scathing was the Duke of Wellington who branded Thouvenot a "blackguard".
-In Bayonne however a monument was raised and an annual celebration of Thouvenot's "brave" defence still takes place.
+In Bayonne, however, a monument was raised and an annual celebration of Thouvenot's "brave" defence still takes place.
 Sir Charles Colville did not join in the criticism either.
 He thought Thouvenot to be, "a well intentioned and gentlemanly individual" and suggested that perhaps the sortie had been forced upon him by his subordinates.

 Thouvenot was sent back to Bayonne when Napoleon returned from exile in Elba but after defeat at Waterloo and the restoration of the monarchy, Thouvenot was labelled inactive and never served the French military again.
 He died in Orly on 21 July 1817.
 Pierre Thouvenot is one of the 660 names inscribed on the Arc de Triomphe in Paris.